-University Counseling Services (UCS) offers a variety of specialized services to support the needs and experiences of transgender and gender-expansive students.
-If you are experiencing gender dysphoria, are seeking gender affirming procedures (such as hormone therapy or surgery) and need a support letter, or are wanting support in exploring your gender identity, we are here to help.
+Counseling Services offers a variety of specialized services to support the needs and experiences of transgender and gender-expansive students.
+If you are experiencing gender dysphoria, are seeking gender-affirming procedures (such as hormone therapy or surgery) and need a support letter, or are wanting support in exploring your gender identity, we are here to help.

-What kind of help and support does UCS offer?
+What kind of help and support does Counseling Services offer?

 - Letters of support for medical transition procedures and services

 - Individual therapy

 - Group therapy

 - Consulting with friends, family members, or faculty members who have questions

 - Conducting outreach and education around campus